 MLA Airport is located between the towns of Luqa and Gudja, on the Island of Malta, the larger of the Maltese islands in the Mediterranean Sea (which form the State of Malta) - situated just below Sicily.

-As of July 2016, SITA (the global air transport specialist) took over day-to-day ICT operations.
+SITA (the global air transport specialist) recently took over day-to-day ICT operations.

-peddle power is an eco-friendly alternative to charge your electronic devices - two bicycles are at ready outside of the terminal to peddle and power up - saving the planet one peddle at at time!
+NOTE: Going back to the future: peddle power is an eco-friendly alternative to charge your electronic devices - two bicycles are at ready outside of the terminal to peddle and power up - saving the planet one peddle at at time!